 Students who wish to apply for advance credit transfer (advanced standing) should obtain an Application for Advance Credit from the program coordinator (or the course coordinator regarding a general education transfer request) or academic assistant.
 Students will be required to provide an unofficial transcript and course outline related to the course in question.
-Please refer to the Student Academic Calendar of Events for the deadline date by which application must be made for advance standing.
+Please refer to the Student Key Dates Calendar for the deadline date by which application must be made for advance standing.

 Credit for prior learning will also be given upon successful completion of a challenge exam or portfolio.
+Student Services, located in E1101, can provide information regarding the Prior Learning Assessment and Recognition policy or it can be viewed on the student portal.